openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

 DNS servers operated by RIPE.
 You can change this IP address to a different external address or another address on your internal network.

+If external connectivity fails, it is important that internal services can still access an HAProxy instance.
+In a situation, when ping to some external host fails and internal ping is not separated, all keepalived instances enter the fault state despite internal connectivity being still available.
+Separate ping check for internal and external connectivity ensures that when one instance fails the other VIP remains in operation.

 Securing HAProxy communication with SSL certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~